gravity-platform/doc/backend-frontend-protocol.md

 The frontend MUST specifiy its version in the requests X-Version header.
-The backend MUST return a X-Version header specifying the version of the installed graviton server.
+The backend MUST return a X-Version header specifying the version of the installed backend server.
 It is REQUIRED that the frontend displays this version along with its own version in a human readable format.
 Both versions MUST adhere to the
 [Semantic Versioning 2.0.0](http://semver.org) standard.